 We are pleased to announce our next annual Symposium on Geometry and Computational Design which will take place on Nov 29, 2019 at TU Wien, Kuppelsaal.
-A series of invited talks will be given by international experts including the following
+We will have a series of lectures by leading researchers presenting recent developments in

 GCD acquired a specially equipped industrial robot for research in human-robot interaction.
 Furthermore, GCD purchased VR equipment for experiments in human factors in design (Pupil Labs eye tracker, Vive Pro HMD) and a powerful dual-GPU (NVIDIA Titan V) compute workstation.